 Epicureanism advocates for a pleasant and tranquil life.
 His most important virtues are peace of mind (ataraxia), freedom and the absence of pain and fear.
 Self-sufficiency and friends are important for life to be pleasant.

-Epicurus believes that pleasure is morally legitimate and we must pursue it, to ultimately achieve ataraxia.
+According to Epicurus’ system of thought, pleasure is morally legitimate and we must pursue it, to ultimately achieve ataraxia.
 In this light, even pain can be a positive thing, if it leads to peace of mind.

 Some of his best known principles are the following: